the-future-society/Project-AIMS-AI-against-Modern-Slavery/📔 Initial Metrics Exploration/README.md

 # Initial Metrics Exploration
-## Proof of concept for extacting supporting text and conducting binary classifications for 16 metrics
+## Proof of concept for extracting supporting text and conducting binary classifications for 16 metrics

 After extracting the text and understanding the corpus, the project moved to its second phase, focusing on creating the understanding needed to prepare for the training of the machine learning solutions.
-This phase of the project focuses on analysing the sixteen metrics used to benchmark the statements and identify and extract their associated supporting text (quotes, context, meaning, claims, or facts) from the statements.
+This project phase analyses the sixteen metrics used to benchmark the statements and identifies and extract their associated supporting text (quotes, context, meaning, claims, or facts) from the statements.

 > Note: This process should be a continuous one, and once it reaches a high level of accuracy, the supporting text could become part of the ground truth data, just as the 'Comments' from [WikiRate](https://github.com/the-future-society/Project-AIMS-AI-against-Modern-Slavery/blob/b0571d0b34f1ee68856b5b18468d8d3b7d540c19/%F0%9F%97%84%EF%B8%8F%20Data%20and%20text%20extraction/WikiRate/README.md) labelled data.
-The 'Comments' are text imputed by annotators to explain the exact part of the text that explains their decision to choose the specific label.
+The 'Comments' are text imputed by annotators to explain the exact part of the text that describes their decision to choose the specific label.
 In the future, the supporting text could be used to facilitate the creation of a more extensive, cleaner labelled dataset.
 Also, the supporting text could aid to achieve better performance for the multi-class and multi-label classifications.

 This directory will introduce the different qualitative and quantitative methods used in the supporting text extraction procedure.
 It explains the steps taken during this phase to understand each of the sixteen metrics and their unique challenges and opportunities.
 Alongside this documentation, this work could be used in later phases to label more data and guide the verification of the existing ground truth data.